camunda/camunda-docs/hacks/generateOptimizeSidebars.md

 With the Optimize docs living in their own docusaurus docs instance, we need to synchronize sidebar definitions across both instances.
 This provides a stable left nav for the user.

 Unfortunately docusaurus instances do not have access to each other's documents, so any links that cross instances need to be defined as URLs instead of document IDs.
+See [the docs on sidebar drift](https://github.com/camunda/camunda-docs/blob/main/howtos/versioning.md#sidebar-drift) for further explanation of this limitation.

 This script crawls the left nav of the site you're viewing, and generates a sidebar definition file full of URL-based links.
 These URL-based links should be dropped into the opposite docs instance's sidebar file, so that the sidebar structures match across instances.
 The generated URL-based links for an instance should be ignored for the sidebar links within that instance.
 The script is not smart enough to generate doc-based links for sidebar items within an instance, but it prevents us from having to manually identify every sidebar item external to the instance.